Helen DeVos

 Helen June DeVos (née Van Wesep; February 24, 1927 – October 18, 2017) was an American philanthropist and political donor.
 She was the wife of Richard DeVos, co-founder of Amway beauty and home care products company and owner of the Orlando Magic basketball team.
 She was the mother-in-law of U.S. Secretary of Education, Betsy DeVos.

 Early life

 Helen June Van Wesep was born in Grand Rapids, Michigan, on February 24, 1927, to George and Wilma (Burggraaff) Van Wesep.
 Her family moved to Frankfort, Michigan, when she was a teenager and she graduated from Frankfort High School.
 She had also attended Grand Rapids Christian School.

 She attended Calvin College where she received a degree in education.

 Career

 She worked as a teacher until she married when she moved to Ada, Michigan.

-Helen DeVos served on the board of directors of the Grand Rapids Symphony and the St. Cecelia Music Center.
+Helen DeVos was on the board of directors of the Grand Rapids Symphony and the St. Cecelia Music Center.